 To sum this review up — if you’re looking for the best overall value in gouache paint, then Turner Design Gouache is a brand that you should try out.
 It’s not top-tier-level in terms of quality, but it won’t leave you frustrated like your dirt-cheap brands.
 Turner’s formula relies heavily upon the large amounts of pigment packed into each tube for its opacity instead of using fillers such as calcium carbonate, marble dust, or chalk.
 That said, you’ll also have the flexibility of a watercolor.

 Yes, you should give Turner Design Gouache a try.
 It’s the best mix of quality and affordability in the market today.
 Turner’s provides its gouache in generous sizes in both tubes and jars.
-In fact– you can pick up easily pick up a set, while helping to support this website’s operations, by ordering up a set of twelve 15 ml tubes of Turner Design Gouache over on Amazon.
+In fact– you can pick up easily pick up a set, while helping to support this website’s operations, by ordering up a set of twelve 15 ml tubes of Turner Design Gouache [Amazon] over on Amazon.
 (While supplies last.)